Jman012/FloatplaneAPI/README.md

 ---

-This repository is an API specification of the video streaming service [Floatplane](https://www.floatplane.com) using in the [OpenAPI 3.0.3](https://swagger.io/specification/) specification.
-The main file for this repository is `floatplane-openapi-specification.json`.
-Contained in it are definitions for all of the paths in the Floatplane API, definitions of common models between the API endpoints, descriptions of authentication and authorization mechanisms, and more.
+This repository is an API specification of the video streaming service [Floatplane](https://www.floatplane.com) using in the [OpenAPI 3.0.3](https://swagger.io/specification/) specification for REST and [AsyncAPI 2.4.0](https://www.asyncapi.com/) specification for asynchronous events.
+The main files for this repository are `floatplane-openapi-specification.json`, `floatplane-asyncapi-chat-specification.json`, and `floatplane-asyncapi-frontend-specification.json`.
+Contained in them are definitions for all of the paths and channels in the Floatplane API, definitions of common models between the API endpoints, descriptions of authentication and authorization mechanisms, and more.

 This repository serves as an open and central source specification for the Floatplane API by the community, for purposes of tinkering and creating custom clients for Floatplane.
 At the time of writing, Floatplane has its main website, along with both Android and iOS applications.
 The main use case envisioned in the creation of this repository is to make it easier to create TV-first applications for, e.g., tvOS, Roku, Google TV, etc.